Skip to primary navigation Skip to content Skip to footer

 Beat the Heat: 5 Reasons Kayaking is Austin’s Coolest Summer Escape ☀️ 🚣

 Austin summers are no joke — with temps often hitting triple digits, finding ways to stay cool is a must.
 While hiking trails turn into sweat fests, kayaking offers the perfect escape.
-Here’s why hitting the water with Get Up and Go Kayaking is the smartest way to beat the heat this summer.
+Here’s why hitting the water with Get Up And Go Kayaking – Austin, TX is the smartest way to beat the heat this summer.

 1. Water Temps Stay Refreshing